alx-tools/Hack-The-Virtual-Memory/03. malloc, the heap and the program break/README.md

 ![program break after the malloc / brk call](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/program-break-after.png)

-So the heap is actually... an extension of the data segment of the program!
+So the heap is actually an extension of the data segment of the program.

-The first call to `brk` (`brk(0)`) returns to `malloc` the current address of the program break.
+The first call to `brk` (`brk(0)`) returns the current address of the program break to `malloc`.
 And the second call is the one that actually creates new memory (since `0xe91000` > `0xe70000`) by increasing the value of the program break.
 In the above example, the heap is now starting at `0xe70000` and ends at `0xe91000`.
 Let's double check with the `/proc/[PID]/maps` file:

 ```
 julien@holberton:/proc/3855$ ps aux | grep \ \./3$